dietervdwes/ChemHelp/README.md

 Ctrl + Alt + P: From within “Medical Validation”, copies the episode number and navigates to Result Entry window to add a CCOM and put a standard comment with a link for Dr. to update details.

+Alt + C: Cancels phoning if the test item is highlighted in Results Entry window.

+Alt + I: Invalidates due to NSS (for Potassiums from peripheral clinics).

 Alt + F4: Closes any active window.

 Alt + Tab: Switches active windows.